MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

     > [!div class="mx-imgBorder"]
     > ![Test predict action](media/DynModelId-2.png "Test predict action")

 6. In the flow run details, get the model JSON output in the **OUTPUTS** section of the predict action.
-This is useful to build downstreams actions using values of the model.
+This is useful to build downstream actions using values of the model.

     > [!div class="mx-imgBorder"]
     > ![Get output from run results](media/DynModelId-3.png "Get output from run results")